yaqwsx/KiKit/doc/present.md

 Present is a collection of functions providing various ways to present KiCAD boards.
-The main one is a simple page generator which can be used in continuous integration to build pages where your users and colleges can download the automatically generated panels.
+The main one is a simple page generator which can be used in continuous integration to build pages where your users and collagues can download the automatically generated panels.

 ## Requirements